 }

-If the storage specifier is omitted, a variable becomes static in global scope and auto in a function while a function becomes extern, unless it has a body in which case is becomes static. r.
-Tonly difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.
+If the storage specifier is omitted, a variable becomes static in global scope and auto in a function while a function becomes extern, unless it has a body in which case is becomes static.
+The register storage has been included for the sake of completeness.
+The only difference between an auto or register symbol is that the address operator cannot be applied to a register symbol.

 C has a rather large set of types.
 The simple types are made up of the integral types signed and unsigned char, short int, int, and long int as well as the floating types float, double, and long double.
 The compound types are pointers, arrays, structs, unions, and functions.
 Values of enumeration types (enum) are stored as signed integer.
 Moreover, a type can also be constant or volatile.
 Internally, we introduce the logical and string types, even though there are no such types in C. We also have the void type, which technically is not a type, but rather mark the absence of a type.